rthakur06/URI-tree-counter/README.md

 Photos are read from Google Drive links anywhere in a row (e.g. `drive.google.com/file/d/<id>/view`). **Drive files are private by default**, so the page can only display them if the file is publicly viewable.

 - If the form collects photos via a **file-upload question**, the uploads land in a Drive folder owned by the form's creator.
-Set that folder to **Anyone with the link → Viewer** so all current and future uploads display.
-- Quick public-or-not test (open in an incognito window): `https://lh3.googleusercontent.com/d/<FILE_ID>=w800` — if the image shows, it's public.

 Images that can't load are hidden automatically rather than showing broken icons.

-## Deploying

-It's a static file, so any static host works:

-- **Netlify** — drag the folder onto [app.netlify.com/drop](https://app.netlify.com/drop).
-- **GitHub Pages** — push the repo, then Settings → Pages → deploy from branch (root).
-- **Vercel** — "Add New → Project", import the repo, accept defaults.

-Keep the filename `index.html` so it serves as the homepage.

-> **Note:** live sheet data only loads on the deployed URL (or a local server).
-When opening the file directly or in a preview sandbox, the page falls back to built-in sample data.

 ## Local preview